 Lisbon's Metro trains are regularly disinfected

-The first case of the new Covid-19 coronavirus in Portugal was diagnosed on March 2nd, 2020, in the city of Porto.
+The first case of the new COVID-19 coronavirus in Portugal was detected on March 2nd, 2020, in the city of Porto.
 The first diagnosis in the Lisbon region was announced a day later.
 The Portuguese government immediately implemented measures to prevent the spread of the virus, and declared a State of Emergency on March 18.
 Public events were cancelled, non-essential movement was restricted, and schools, restaurants and shops, as well as access to the beaches, were closed.
 Only grocery stores, supermarkets, pharmacies, and bakeries were allowed to remain open, but with a limited number of people inside at a time.
 Thanks to these early, strict measures, the spread of the virus was slowed, and Portugal was cited as a positive example in Europe.

-Number of Covid-19 Coronavirus Cases in Lisbon and Portugal
+Number of COVID-19 Coronavirus Cases in Lisbon and Portugal